defionscode/books/README.md

 - [High Output Management][1] by Andrew S. Grove
 - [The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change][2] by Camille Fournier
 - [The Checklist Manifesto: How to Get Things Right][3] by Atul Gawande
+- [The Open Organization: Igniting Passion and Performance][16] by Jim Whitehurst

 # Philosophy
 - [The Stranger][4] by Albert Camus